Remote Experiment Design

 Because you are not using real hardware, there will be limitations on some closed-loop experiments because data cannot be output, and the inputs are limited to faking the signal in corpus.

 Certain peripheral devices, such as IZ2 stimulators, RS4 data streamers, RV2 video trackers, cannot be emulated by Corpus.
 They can appear in the rig, but they will not do anything during runtime.
-See the Corpus manual for a list of supported devices.
+See the Corpus User Guide for a list of supported devices.